Torben2907/qml-supervised/README.md

 ## Information about the data 🧬

 We're dealing with 9 different biomedical datasets in the thesis.
-The collection is coming from the study of <cite>Jacqueline Beinecke & Dominik Heider [[1]]</cite> that compares different augmentation methods for dealing with the imbalance in biomedical data.
+The collection is coming from the study of <cite>Beinecke & Heider [[1]]</cite> that compares different augmentation methods for dealing with the imbalance in biomedical data.
 All of the datasets don't consist of a large number of examples $m$, but have the high class imbalance and a large number of features $d$.